 Washing your hair too often—or not enough

-Okay, you got the memo: Cleansing your hair more than you need to can strip away the natural oils that keep it healthy, thus making it more brittle and prone to breaking.
+Ok, you got the memo: Cleansing your hair more than you need to can strip away the natural oils that keep it healthy, thus making it more brittle and prone to breaking.
 And while the trend of washing less and less often is catching on, experts warn to tread lightly.
-“The pores on your scalp can become congested from excessive oil, which will attract even more dirt and debris,” says Lauren E. Hack, hair stylist and co-founder of LAUREN+VANESSA salon in New York City.
+“The pores on your scalp can become congested from excessive oil, which will attract even more dirt and debris,” says Lauren E. Hack, hairstylist and co-founder of LAUREN+VANESSA salon in New York City.
 Your best bet: Reduce the number of times you shampoo to three to four times a week.
 “In between shampoos, soak up oil with a light coat of dry shampoo on your roots and use a boar bristle brush to distribute hair oils from root to tip for extra natural shine and conditioning,” suggests Nick Penna, owner and lead stylist at SalonCapri in Boston.
-If dandruff is your problem, don’t miss these natural treatments.
+Check out these home remedies for dry, damaged hair.

 Rinsing with steaming hot water